 The function and setting methods of CH2 are the same as that of CH1.
 This section takes CH1 as an example to introduce the channel setting method.
 To set the CH2 channel output parameters, select CH2 (refer to "To Select Output Channel") and then set the channel according to the descriptions in this section.

-Tap the channel output configuration status bar see Here or see Here under the user interface to enter the channel setting interface.
-Tap the corresponding menu label to set the parameters related with the channel.
+Tap the channel output configuration status bar or under the user interface to enter the channel setting interface.
+Tap the corresponding menulabel to set the parameters related with the channel.